Labour Force Survey (LFS)

 Who is surveyed?

-The survey is conducted in more than 68,000 households across Canada.
+More than 68,000 addresses across Canada are selected to participate in the LFS.
 Information is obtained from all members of the selected household who are 15 years old and older, whether they work or not.

 Why and how was my household selected?

-It would be costly and impractical to survey each and every household in Canada.
+It would be costly and impractical to survey every person in Canada.
 Instead, Statistics Canada employs a statistical method known as sampling.
 Sampling is an established way to determine the characteristics of an entire population by using the answers of a much smaller, randomly chosen sample.
-In order to ensure that the sample is an accurate reflection of the population as a whole, the survey results from all sampled households must be collected.
+In order to ensure that the sample is an accurate reflection of the population as a whole, the survey results from all sampled addresses must be collected.

 Why don't I have the option to complete the survey online?

-While the online option is available for some households in the subsequent interviews, generally speaking, initial interview and follow-up interviews have to be completed over the phone or in person with an interviewer to simplify the collection of participants' information.
+While the online option is available for some households which meet eligibility criteria, for others, initial interview and follow-up interviews are completed over the phone or in person with an interviewer.

 I don't work, why do you include me in your survey?